Welcome to the Autism Alliance UK’s supporter newsletter.

 Autism in the News - our round-up of some recent news stories about autism

-Things you can do – ideas for actions you could take to help create a more inclusive world
+Things you can do – focussing on actions you could take to help create a more inclusive employment environment

 The Autism Alliance UK has been taking forward a range of work to support positive change for autistic people and their families.